 New Texas Residents

 Your vehicle must be inspected and registered within 30 days after you move to Texas.
 The state’s portion of the inspection fee is due at the time of registration.
 For more information on new resident registration requirements, please visit the TxDMV website.

 If you purchase a used vehicle via private party sale, the vehicle must have a passing vehicle inspection before it can be titled and registered.
 The state’s portion of the inspection fee is due at the time of registration.

 Trailer Inspection Requirements

 Certain trailers require a passing inspection prior to registration.
-If your trailer has a Gross Vehicle Weight (GVW) that is more than 7,500 pounds, an inspection is required.
-This includes trailers, semitrailers, boat trailers, pole trailers, mobile homes, travel trailers.
+If your trailer has a Gross Vehicle Weight (GVW) that is more than 7,500 pounds, an inspection is required except for travel trailers as of Sept.
+1, 2023.
+In lieu of having to obtain a passing travel trailer inspection, customers must self-certify their vehicle was inspected by the owner during its annual inspection period as being in proper and safe condition.
+Otherwise, the state inspection requirement applies to trailers, semitrailers, boat trailers, pole trailers, and mobile homes with a GVW of 7,501 lbs. or more.
 Note: Farm trailers displaying a farm license plate are not required to be inspected.
-If you are unsure about the gross vehicle weight of your trailer, check your registration receipt for the weight.
+If you are unsure about the GVW of your trailer, check your registration receipt for the weight.
 For more information about the specific inspection requirements, please visit the DPS website or contact your nearest DPS regional headquarters.